iron0012/donor_lifetimes_non_profit/README.md

 ========
 Approach
 --------
-- The Aalen Additive model, which is patient-survival model, was used to predict the lifetime.
+- The Aalen Additive model, which is patient-survival regression model, was used to predict the lifetime.
 The model fits the data to a *hazard function* in turn is used to predict the lifetime.
+A detailed description of this *machine learning* methodology can be found in Ch.3 of master's dissertation by Huilin Gao [here.](http://archimede.mat.ulaval.ca/theses/H-Cao_05.pdf)

 - The hazard function is composed of features (known as *hazards*) which can influence the lifetime of each donor in our use case.